Said-laasri/to-do-list_with-React/README.md

 # Project Name

-math magisians
+Todo list

 # Description the project.

-Calculator is apps that does calculon web browser
+Todo list is apps that saves all the input task of your choice and you can edit or delete them

 ## Built With